How to find pet friendly rentals

 ‘No pet’ clauses in tenancy agreements

-A ‘no pet’ clause is often used by landlords who are concerned about damage being caused to their property.
+A ‘no pet’ clause is often used as default used by landlords who are concerned about damage being caused to their property.
 However, its use has seen many pet owners being forced to give up their pets so that they can find somewhere to live.

 How to amend a ‘no pet’ clause in an existing tenancy agreement